-One adoptive family I spoke with did just this, “I have a separate Facebook account that is connected to my children’s birth families.
+One adoptive family I spoke with did just this.
+“I have a separate Facebook account that is connected to my children’s birth families.
 Right now the birth families are still hurting, so my posts are only frequent enough to let them know the kids are well cared for and happy.
-I have found that communicating too much pushes them away.
+I have found that communicating too much pushes them away.”

 On birthdays, I usually check in.
 Sometimes I get a response and sometimes I don’t.
 I’m respectful of where they are in their journey.
 Using this open, yet confidential method, adoptive parents can choose how much to share, while still leaving the door open for future communication, such as in person visits or phone calls, if birth families’ circumstances change.

-Starting with the simple search line, type in your child’s country of origin, language or cultural background and start exploring.
+Starting with the simple search line, type in your child’s country, city or state of origin, language or cultural background and start exploring.
 If my child was from India, I could type, “India” “History of India,” “Current events India,” and so on and so on.
 From there you will be connected to current news events, videos, images and links to various websites that you can visit to learn more.
 As I did this for my situation, I was amazed at the wealth of information that poured from my screen.